ace-design/devops-at-models19/content/cfp.md

     - Modelling can easily be linked to "dev", what is its relationship to "ops"?
     - What aspects of DevOps can modeling contribute to?
     - What is the role of modelling in DevOps?
-    - What concrete solution (\emph{e.g.}, method, process, tool) can modelling brings to DevOps?
+    - What concrete solution (_e.g._, method, process, tool) can modelling brings to DevOps?
     - What kind of analysis or reasoning techniques are needed by the DevOps approach?
     - How can modelling helps to improve DevOps best practices?